 Additional funding, known as "Special Measures", is available to encourage all Canadian youth to participate in an exchange.
 Where local resources are not available, additional monetary support may be requested to ensure accessibility.
+Group Organizers can submit an application for special measures once their exchange has been confirmed.

 Experiences Canada will evaluate the needs and resources on a case-by-case basis.
-Special Measures may be requested for any of the following circumstances:
+Special Measures may be requested to remove barriers to participation including for youth with special needs or disabilities, Indigenous youth, youth from low-income households or provide support for Common Stay arrangements.